ahrefs/atd/atdd/README.md

 Running the tests is done from the `atdd/` main folder with `make test`.

-We have two kinds of tests for atdpy:
+We have two kinds of tests for atdd:
-* [unit tests](src/test) for testing internal OCaml code
 * code generation and D tests:
   * they generate D code from ATD files and compare the D output against the [expectations](dlang-expected).